sjrusso8/spark-connect-rs/README.md

 ├── core       <- core implementation in Rust
 │   └─ spark   <- git submodule for apache/spark
-├── rust       <- shim for 'spark-connect-rs' from core
+├── rust       <- shim for 'spark-connect-rs' from core ├── examples   <- examples of using different aspects of the crate ├── datasets   <- sample files from the main spark repo
 ```

 Future state would be to have additional bindings for other languages along side the top level `rust` folder.